holochain/docs-pages/archive/design-process-express.md

 Your application's tests fall into two buckets:

 * **Unit** tests exercise one component in isolation.
-They should be guided by your application design---the actions that each function is expected to perform.
+They should be guided by your application design --- the actions that each function is expected to perform.
 Rust has [built-in support for unit testing](https://doc.rust-lang.org/book/ch11-01-writing-tests.html).
 * **Integration** tests ensure that the entire application works as expected.
 Holochain's integration testing tool is [Tryorama](https://github.com/holochain/tryorama/), which lets you create and run automated [scenario test](../glossary/#scenario-test) scripts involving multiple agents and various network conditions.

-Your tests should ensure correct functionality, but they should also be tied to the real user needs you identified in the larger design---does the application actually implement the solution as expected?
+Your tests should ensure correct functionality, but they should also be tied to the real user needs you identified in the larger design --- does the application actually implement the solution as expected?

 ## 6. Maintain